AM1N8/TrajectoryPredictionProject/README.md

 - Smooth trajectory generation suitable for comfortable vehicle control
 - Effective integration of environmental context from LiDAR data

-The visualizations produced by the system illustrate the comparison between predicted and actual vehicle paths, along with corresponding steering commands.
+The visualizations produced by the system illustrate the comparison between predicted and actual vehicle paths.